Tuesday, December 23, 2014

 By Jackson W. Nanje

 Bide Asome summarizes his book, As Waters Gone By as, “a reminder of the fragility and resilience of human life in the face of disaster”.
 True, when confronted with disaster of the magnitude of the Limbe landslide and Flood, humans are basically defenseless and rendered insignificant.
 However, survivors become resilient by developing coping skills to deal with the aftermath of the disaster.
 This is what I gathered from the author’s summation of his work.
 He is right to think of the book in this way.
-However, this writer of A Sequel to As Waters Gone By, after reading the excellently written book by Asome arrives at a slightly different conclusion---that of a chaotic government (of Cameroon), which operates without an Emergency Management Plan which addresses disaster of any type, if and when its people are confronted with it.
-What is intriguing about the Cameroon government is that, one would think that after some notable disaster occurrences in the country such as the violent Lake Nyos disaster that killed 1,700 people and more than 3000 livestock some thirty (30) years ago, and the repeated Mt.
-Cameroon volcanic eruptions that has, on several occasions, chased inhabitants of Sanje, Batoke and Bakingili villages from their homes and equally destroyed farmlands, it should have been lessons learnt by the government of Cameroon to put in place a concise Disaster Management Agency to prepare for, and mitigate disaster, before and when it occurs.
+However, this writer of A Sequel to As Waters Gone By, after reading the excellently written book by Asome arrives at a slightly different conclusion---that of a chaotic government (of Cameroon), which operates without an Emergency Management Plan that ought to address disasters of any kind, if and when people are confronted by them.
+What is intriguing about the Cameroon government is that, one would think that after so many notable disaster occurrences in the country such as the violent Lake Nyos disaster that killed 1,700 people and more than 3000 livestock some thirty (30) years ago, and the repeated Mt.
+Cameroon volcanic eruptions that has, on several occasions, chased inhabitants of Sanje, Batoke and Bakingili villages from their homes and equally destroyed farmlands, it should have been lessons learnt by the government of Cameroon to put in place a concise Disaster Management Agency to prepare for, and mitigate disasters, before and when they occur.
 Rather, a policy of wait-and do-nothing has been put in place.
 Good governance enables preparedness for disaster and not to react to it when it occurs.

 The Sequel lays emphasize on some of the boiling issues the writer eloquently writes about which, in my opinion, depict the ineffectiveness of the government of Cameroon that lacks the capabilities or the aforethought in enacting policies that would safeguard its people against disasters.
 We shall likewise take an in-depth look at the South West Region, which is situated on the coastline of the Atlantic Ocean and with rivers Ndian and Mungo and three mountains---Mt Cameroon (13354ft), Mt.
 Kupe Muanenguba (6772ft) and Mt.
 Rumpi (5801ft) with a notable history of volcanic eruption.
 Furthermore, we shall discuss the social issues or myths which the author writes about that almost sent the central character (Pa Lang) to early death (even though the governments’ inability to rehabilitate the victims was the primary cause of Pa Lang’s death years later) and explore ways (by way of education), of diffusing such myths which is quite pervasive in our primitive Cameroonian communities from ever reoccurring.
-It is here too that we shall discuss the merits of the book and suggest a pathway for Cameroon and the South West Region on ways that disaster can be mitigated, prepared for, and if they do occur, how the response team can rehabilitate the disaster victims.
+It is here, too, that we shall discuss the merits of the book and suggest a pathway for Cameroon and the South West Region on ways that disaster can be mitigated, prepared for, and if they do occur, how the response team can respond to disasters and so too to rehabilitate the victims of disasters.

 Dr. Bide Asome